- Distinguish between spaces for group activities, privacy, storage, and display.

-- Trays can be a teacher’s best friend.
-They help organize materials and define each child’s space.
+- Use trays to help organize materials and define each child’s space.
 If children only need a certain set of materials for an activity or game, consider preparing a set of trays with the necessary materials and storing them on tables or shelves for the children.

 It can be helpful to see how other teachers organize their spaces.
-Download and print the How to Better Organize or Prepare activity.
-Watch the videos and answer the accompanying questions.
-Then share your responses with a trainer, coach or supervisor.
+In the How to Better Organize or Prepare activity, look at the images of each area and make notes of the possible problems and their accompanying solutions.
+Then share your responses with your trainer, coach, or administrator.
 Finally, compare your answers to the suggested responses.

-Label the materials in your classroom if you have not done so already.
-You can download and print the Labels below to help you get started, or use a camera to take pictures of your own materials and use those as labels.
-You can also invite children to assist with this process, by asking them to draw the items or to help write the words.
+Additionally, you can download and print the Classroom Materials Labels below to help you get started labeling the materials in your classroom if you have not already done so, or use a camera to take pictures of your own materials and use those as labels.
+You can also invite children to assist with this process by asking them to draw the items or to help write the words.
 Whatever you use, cut the labels out and use them to identify the places you store each item.

 Greenman, J. (2007).
-Caring Spaces, Learning Places: Children’s Environments that Work.
-Redmond, WA: Exchange Press, Inc.
+Caring spaces, learning places: Children’s environments that work.
+Exchange Press, Inc.

 Grisham-Brown, J., Hemmeter, M. L., & Pretti-Frontczak, K. (2005).
-Blended Practices for Teaching Young Children in Inclusive Settings.
-Baltimore: Brookes Publishing Co.
+Blended practices for teaching young children in inclusive settings.
+Brookes Publishing Co.

 McWilliam, R. A., & Casey, A. M. (2007).
-Engagement of Every Child in the Preschool Classroom.
-Baltimore: Brookes Publishing Co.
+Engagement of every child in the preschool classroom.
+Brookes Publishing Co.

 National Association for the Education of Young Children (2022).
 Developmentally appropriate practice in early childhood programs serving children from birth through age 8 (4th ed.).
 The National Association of Education of Young Children.